phetsims/function-builder/doc/implementation-notes.md

 # Function Builder - implementation notes

 This document contains miscellaneous notes related to the implementation of Function Builder.
-It supplements the internal documentation that appears in the code, and (hopefully) provides insight into "big picture" implementation issues.
+It supplements the internal (source code) documentation, and (hopefully) provides insight into "big picture" implementation issues.
 The audience for this document is software developers who are familiar with JavaScript and PhET simulation development (as described in [PhET Development Overview] (http://bit.ly/phet-development-overview)).